Grutschus/botender/docs/_posts/2023-12-24-EmotionLearning.md

 Our robotic bartender has now  mastered expressing emotions.
 Botender can convey feelings ranging from happiness to concern.

 Botender selects a gesture based on the perceived emotion of the customer, using a randomization function to keep interactions unpredictable and varied.
+It can use the gestures in every other scenario of the interaction with the customer as well.

 ## Technical Background